greglobinski/gatsby-starter-kit/README.md

 gatsby new [NEW_DIRECTORY_FOR_YOUR_SITE] https://github.com/greglobinski/gatsby-starter-base.git#blog-with-content
 ```

+Notice the `#blog-with-content` flag at the end.

-If you want to install other versions, use an appropriate flag at the end of repo url.
+If you want to install other versions, use an appropriate flag at the end of the repo's url.

 #### minimal